qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/focus_layer_impl.rst

 Text Selection
 ==============

 Focus handling in qooxdoo also solves a lot of related issues.
-For example the whole support for unelectable text is done with the focus handler as well.
+For example the whole support for unselectable text is done with the focus handler as well.
 Normally all text content on a page is selectable (with some exceptions like native form buttons etc.).
 In a typical GUI or during drag&drop sessions it is highly needed to stop the user from being able to select any text.

 The only thing needed for the focus handler here is to add an attribute ``qxSelectable`` with the value ``off`` to the node which should not be selectable.
 I don't know about a way which is easier to solve this need.

 Behind the scenes qooxdoo dynamically applies styles like ``user-select`` or attributes like ``unselectable``.
 There are a lot of bugs in the browser when keeping these attributes or styles statically applied to the nodes so they are applied as needed dynamically which works surprisingly well.
 In Internet Explorer the handler stops the event ``selectstart`` for the affected elements.